 Men's attire consists of baggy trousers, a shirt, a jacket (today it is sometimes replaced by a vest), a wide belt, a headgear, socks, and shoes or boots.
 Kurdish costume usually consists of a long robe, a shirt or undershirt, a wide belt, a headscarf, socks and shoes.
 Men's modern costume often looks pretty European-style; only şalvar trousers give some Turkish flavor to the garment.

-Traditional costume from the province of Urfa, Eastern Anatolia.
+Traditional costume from the province of Urfa, South-Eastern Anatolia.
 Photo from Pinterest.com, by Jean-Marie Criel

 Traditional dress of Marmara region

 The national clothing of Marmara region of Turkey differs a little bit from garments used in other regions.
 People in Marmara region mostly use a lot of embroidery on their costumes.
 They always embroider undergarments (underpants and undershirt) because they are seen from under the upper clothing.
 Embroidery on attire is the main embellishment of traditional clothing of this area.

 Women's attire consists of very wide baggy trousers, a long-sleeved vest, a jacket, a belt, a headgear, socks, and shoes.
 Sometimes an apron is also used.
 Another variant of folk dress consists of embroidered underpants and long undershirt, a skirt, a jacket, a kerchief on the waist, a belt, a headdress, socks, and shoes.
 Clothes look multilayer, puffy and rather checkered because of rich embroidery.

 Traditional festive costume for girls and young women, from the Türkmen villages in the Keles district, Marmara region.
 Photo from Pinterest.com, by Jean-Marie Criel